Juphex/SupremeBot/README.md

 Using Python 3(.6)

 This basically automates the process of purchasing.
-I.e. selecting the item and filling out the formula...
+I. e. selecting the item and filling out the formula...
 Due to the captcha the user has to do the last step on its own.
 Selenium will open a new chrome window, so one can fill out the given captcha.